slashtechno/simple-nas/SETUP_GUIDE.md

 ## Next Steps

-1. Install Immich mobile app → Point to `https://your-domain.ts.net/immich`
+1. Install Immich mobile app → Point to your Immich hostname (e.g. `https://immich.example.com`) — use the `HOSTNAMES` you set in `.env`
-2. Test Git workflows with Gitea
+2. Test Git workflows with Gitea at its hostname (e.g. `https://gitea.example.com`)
 3. Set up backups (see BACKUPS.md)
-4. Share Tailscale domain for remote access
+4. Optionally share the Tailscale Funnel URL for Copyparty if you enabled it (see Part 5.2)

 ---